 The Microsoft patent filing tells us that it might be helpful if spam reporting were more accessible to searchers:

 The user base of searchers will generally be the best source for information pertaining to whether results are spam results.
 However, requests to end users to provide more feedback data have been met with limited success.
 The limited success stems from the fact that providing feedback is often cumbersome and time consuming for users.
 Furthermore, pre-configured feedback formats are often inadequate.

 Additionally, in considering user feedback, a system must be able to identify feedback from spammers in order to prevent such feedback from artificially lowering rankings of competitors’ websites.

 User satisfaction is a critical success factor for a search engine.
 Spam results significantly decrease the quality of the user experience.
 Accordingly, a solution is needed that facilitates identification and filtering of spam results.

-Crowdsourcing and Automated Web Spam Detection Used Together
+Crowdsourcing and Automated Web Spam Identification Used Together